Close Alert Banner

 | Non-Invasive Prenatal Testing

-Non-invasive Prenatal Testing (NIPT) is the most accurate prenatal genetic screening test and may be OHIP-funded or private-pay depending on your situation.
-There is no risk to the pregnancy because it is done through blood work.
+Non-invasive Prenatal Testing (NIPT) is the most accurate prenatal genetic screening test and may be publicly-funded or private-pay depending on your situation.
+This test is safe because it uses only a blood test.
 NIPT can tell you the chance for having a baby with trisomy 21 (Down syndrome), trisomy 18 (Edwards syndrome) and other chromosome differences.
 You can have NIPT from the time you are 9 or 10 weeks pregnant until the end of the pregnancy.

 Learn more